 Beautiful Scenery Pictures.
 It's what Scotland does best

-Beautiful scenery pictures are easy to capture in Scotland.
+Impressive scenic pictures are easy to capture in Scotland.
 Big skies, tweedy shades on moor and mountain, ever-changing light.
 Lyrical or what?
+(You have to be in the right place at the right moment) Here are some examples where there were fine views in both directions!

 Beautiful Scenery Pictures

-Scotland is strongly associated with beautiful scenery pictures.
-It all goes back to the 'cult of the picturesque' touched on in the Trossachs pages on this site.
+Scotland is strongly associated with impressive scenery.
+It served the 'cult of the picturesque' that motivated early tourists and is touched on in the Trossachs pages on this site.
 The scenic ingredients of bens and glens, lochs and rough woods have been thrilling visitors essentially since the start of the Romantic era before the end of the 18th century.

-Anyway, I’ve ferreted through some of my photographs and found three examples of where there are impressive views, making classic Scottish scenery pictures – but where there are also interesting landscapes looking in exactly the other direction.
+Anyway, I’ve ferreted through some of my photographs and found examples of where there are impressive views – but where there are also interesting landscapes looking in exactly the other direction.
 OK, it’s not quite the same as using a Claude glass, but you get the idea……

 Beinn Sgritheall, from Skye